-Barbara D. Boyan, Ph.D., the Alice T. and William H. Goodwin, Jr. Dean of VCU College of Engineering, is a nationally acclaimed researcher and entrepreneur.
+Barbara D. Boyan, Ph.D., Executive Director, Institute for Engineering and Medicine, is a nationally acclaimed researcher and entrepreneur.
 Her laboratory is focused on research in all aspects of bone and cartilage biology, from basic science studies on steroid hormone signaling to the use of cells for regenerative medicine strategies, focusing on how cells interact with biomaterial surfaces.
 Her work in the bone and cartilage field began with studies to understand the underlying mechanisms of mineralized tissue formation.
 Her recent research developments include novel technologies for controlling nanotexture on metal and polymer surfaces in order to study cell responses for regenerative medicine applications as well as elucidating the mechanisms used by steroid hormones like vitamin D and estrogen and microRNAs in the regulation of bone and cartilage cells.

 An industry leader and proponent of improving quality of life around the world, Boyan is the co-founder of four companies:

 SpherIngenics, Inc., (cell-based therapies) as Director and Chief Scientific Officer

 Orthonics, Inc., (medical devices) as Chief Scientific Officer

 OsteoBiologics, Inc., (tissue engineered medical products) as Chairman and CEO, Board of Directors

 Biomedical Development Corporation, (innovative medical technologies) Chief Scientific Officer

 Also serving on the Board of Directors for six other companies, Boyan’s influence has helped shape many scientific advancements.
 These companies are:

 Carticept Medical, Inc., (innovative injection devices) Independent Director, Board of Directors, and Chief Scientific Officer